NFL trade deadline: Who could be traded by October 29?

 There were a pair of receiver moves as the New England Patriots traded for Mohamed Sanu from the Atlanta Falcons and San Francisco acquired Emmanuel Sanders from Denver.
 The league's final undefeated teams both added firepower on the outside.

-The Minnesota Vikings host the Washington Redskins on Thursday night, with quarterback Kirk Cousins facing his former team.

-Meanwhile, Houston improved their secondary by adding corner Gareon Conley from Oakland (who will play a second London game this season when he heads to Wembley with the Texans) and the Lions surprisingly sent team captain Quandre Diggs to Seattle for a fifth-round pick.
+Meanwhile, Houston improved their secondary by adding corner Gareon Conley from Oakland, the Lions surprisingly sent team captain Quandre Diggs to Seattle for a fifth-round pick and on Thursday, the Patriots shipped Michael Bennett to Dallas.

 With the trade deadline coming to a close on Tuesday, October 29 at 4pm Eastern time, which players could find themselves on new teams by next week?